apollo

 Driving

-safe if prescribedPANCREATIN does not affect your ability to drive.
-However, PANCREATIN may cause dizziness.
-So not drive or operate machinery unless you are alert.
+Pancreatin does not affect your ability to drive.
+However, Pancreatin may cause dizziness.
+So, do not drive or operate machinery unless you are alert.

 Liver